Heavy soil cycle leaving residue

 - Cloudy residue builds up on the interior stainless steel tub walls

-This issue is typically caused by a clogged spray arm, a failing wash pump, low water temperature, or a deteriorating detergent dispenser mechanism reducing wash performance.
+These issues are generally caused by a clogged spray arm, a failing wash pump, low water temperature, or a detergent dispenser mechanism that’s not functioning properly.

 - Unplug the dishwasher from the power outlet before starting any repair — never work on a live appliance.